eduardz1/Master-Thesis/presentation.typ

 #heading(
   level: 1,
   depth: 1,
-  context if in-outline.get() [Wave Simulations] else [Numerical Simulations of Wave Propagation], )
+  context if in-outline.get() [Wave Simulations] else [HAWEN], )

+== Inverse Wave Problem

+#slide[
+  #align(center + horizon, hawen-schema(presentation: true))
+]

-== HAWEN
+== The Software

 // In this context, the HAWEN software was developed.
 HAWEN is a tool used to solve wave equations in the frequency domain and compute the solution of both the forward problem, meaning the simulation of the propagation of waves through a medium, and the inverse problem, meaning the reconstruction of the properties of a non-directly accessible medium.

 #slide[

   #figure(
-    image(height: 74%, "resources/imgs/global-earth_simu.png"),
+    image("resources/imgs/global-earth_simu.png"),
-    caption: [30 million unknowns, 2.7TB of memory for matrix factorization.
+    // caption: [30 million unknowns, 2.7TB of memory for matrix factorization.
 Computed in 18 minutes on 1260 cores (90 MPI processes with 14 threads each)], )
 ]

 #slide[
-  Open source software developed by Florian Faucher @HAWEN @FloPhD.
+  Open source software developed by Florian Faucher@HAWEN@FloPhD.

-  - Used to solve both the _forward_ and _inverse_ problem #pause
+  - Used to solve both the _forward_ and _inverse_ problem in the frequency domain #pause

-  - Designed for large scale problems using the Hybridizable Discontinuous Method (HDG) #pause
+  - Uses the Hybridizable Discontinuous Method (HDG) #pause

-  - Parallelized using a combination of MPI and OpenMP #pause
+  - Designed for large scale problems, parallelized with MPI + OpenMP #pause

-  - Written in Fortran
+  - Written in modern Fortran

   #speaker-note[
     / FORWARD PROBLEM: simulation of the propagation of waves through a medium